 At the Practice the majority of our referrals are made electronically via a system called eRS.
 Your referrals can be managed via your own online services; please assist the practice by signing up for an online service.

-An Urgent of 2WW referral is a dedicated service for GPs, to refer patients that they suspect of having cancer.
+An Urgent Fast Track referral is a dedicated service for GPs, to refer patients that they suspect of having cancer.
 These patients with be offered an appointment with an appropriate specialist within 14 days of receipt of referral.
 Patient leaflet below.